Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Abstract

 \section{Abstract}

-Visual representation learning has been a cornerstone in computer vision, evolving from supervised learning with human-annotated labels to aligning image-text pairs from the Internet.
-Despite recent advancements in multi-modal large language models (MLLMs), the visual representations they rely on, such as CLIP embeddings, often lack access to external world knowledge critical for real-world visual reasoning.
-In this work, we propose \textbf{Visual Table}, a novel visual representation tailored for MLLMs.
-It provides hierarchical text descriptions of holistic visual scenes, consisting of a scene description and multiple object-centric descriptions that encompass categories, attributes, and knowledge at instance level.
-We further develop a scalable generator for visual table generation and train it on small-scale annotations from GPT4V.
-Extensive evaluations demonstrate that, with generated visual tables as additional visual representations, our model can consistently outperform the state-of-the-art (SOTA) MLLMs across diverse benchmarks.
-When visual tables serve as standalone visual representations, our model can closely match or even beat the SOTA MLLMs that are built on CLIP visual embeddings.
-Our code is available at \url{https://github.com/LaVi-Lab/Visual-Table}. \keywords{Visual Representation, Multi-modal Large Language Models, Visual Understanding and Reasoning}
+Visual representation learning has been a cornerstone in computer vision, involving typical forms such as visual embeddings, structural symbols, and text-based representations.
+Despite the success of CLIP-type visual embeddings, they often lack access to world knowledge critical for visual reasoning.
+In this work, we propose \textbf{Visual Table}, a novel form of visual representation tailored for visual reasoning.
+Visual tables are constructed as hierarchical descriptions of visual scenes, featuring a scene description and multiple object-centric descriptions covering categories, attributes, and knowledge.
+Thanks to the structural and textual formats, visual tables offer \textbf{unique advantages} over mere visual embeddings, such as interpretability and controllable editing.
+Furthermore, they deliver instance-level world knowledge and detailed attributes that are essential for visual reasoning.
+To create visual tables, we develop a generator trained on the dataset with collected, small-scale annotations.
+Extensive results on \textbf{11} visual reasoning benchmarks demonstrate that the generated visual tables \textbf{significantly} outperform previous structural and text-based representations.
+Moreover, they \textbf{consistently} enhance state-of-the-art multimodal large language models across diverse benchmarks, showcasing their potential for advancing visual reasoning tasks.
+Our code is available at \url{https://github.com/LaVi-Lab/Visual-Table}. \blfootnote{$^*$equal contributions, $\dagger$ corresponding author.}